WVURAIL/dspira-lessons/_posts/2020-07-24-BuildingHorn_SoftwareInfo.md

    3. Also install the following package: `sudo apt install git cmake liborc-0.4-dev`

+   4. Open a Terminal window.

-   4. Clone the repository: From the terminal, type: `git clone https://github.com/WVURAIL/gr-radio_astro.git`
+   5. To clone the repository: in the terminal, type: `git clone https://github.com/WVURAIL/gr-radio_astro.git`

-   5. Switch to the gr-radio_astro directory: `cd gr-radio_astro`
+   6. Switch to the gr-radio_astro directory: `cd gr-radio_astro`

-   6. Switch to the GNURadio 3.8 by typing: `git checkout gr38`
+   7. Switch to the gr-radio_astro 3.8 branch by typing: `git checkout gr38`

-   7. Make a build directory: `mkdir build`, and then move to it: `cd build`
+   8. Make a build directory: `mkdir build`, and then move to it: `cd build`

-   8. Then run the following in the build directory:
+   9. Then run the following in the build directory:

       ```
       cmake ..
       sudo make
       sudo make install
       ```
+#### E. Additional Steps for setting the proper Python environment:

+   10. Open a terminal window.

+   11. Make sure you are at the home directory (type 'cd' ); type 'gedit .bashrc' to open the *.bashrc* file in an editor.

+   12. Scroll to the very bottom of this file, add a blank line, and then copy and paste the following code: `export PYTHONPATH=/usr/local/lib/python3/dist-packages:/usr/local/lib/python3.8/dist-packages:$PYTHONPATH`

+   13. Save and close (x in upper right corner).

+   14. Go to the folder by typing: `cd /usr/local/lib/python3.8/dist-packages`

+   15. Type `ls`

+   16. If the folder `radio_astro` exists, delete it by typing: `sudo rm -rf radio_astro` .If nothing shows up after typing `ls`, then everything is fine.

+ #### F. Check that the Installation was Successful

-   9. Run the program in Gnuradio:
+   17. Run the program in Gnuradio:
          - In a terminal window type `gnuradio-companion`
          - Open the *spectrometer_w_cal.grc* program as follows:

-           File --> Open --> gr-radio_astros --> examples --> *spectrometer_w_cal.grc*
+           `File --> Open --> gr-radio_astros --> examples --> *spectrometer_w_cal.grc* `

-#### E. How to Update files from the gr-radio_astro gr38 Repository
+#### G. How to Update files from the gr-radio_astro gr38 Repository

    1. Change to the *gr-radio_astro* folder on your computer.